tanchunsiong/Arduino-ESP8266-Secure-Azure-Event-Hub-Client/README.md

 #Setup and Deployment Summary

-1. Setup your Azure Event Hub.
+1. Setup your Azure Event Hub..
-2. Register your device with Azure IoT Hub.
-3. Update the main AzureClient.ino sketch
+2. Update the main AzureClient.ino and Publish.ino sketch
-4. Deploy the solution to your ESP8266 based device.
+3. Deploy the solution to your ESP8266 based device.
-5. View data with Azure Storage Explorer
+4. View data with Azure Storage Explorer
-6. Optionally: Visualise your data in real time with Azure Stream Analytics and Power BI.
+5. Optionally: Visualise your data in real time with Azure Stream Analytics and Power BI.

-#Setting Up Azure IoT Hub
+#Setting Up Azure Event Hub

-Follow the instructions on Azure documentations [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-csharp-ephcs-getstarted#create-an-event-hub) to create your own Event Hub, Access Policy and Key
+Follow the instructions on Azure documentations [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-csharp-ephcs-getstarted#create-an-event-hub) to create your own Event Hub, Access Policy and Key.
+We recommend creating 2 Eventhub namely "eventhubalerts" and "eventhubdevices".

 #Azure Configuration